You still haven’t started using Facebook analytics? You started, but you haven’t unlocked its full potential?

 Average view duration

-This Facebook statistic is really important as it gives you an overview of how your content is impacting your audience.
+Not convinced?
+Have a look at these Facebook statistics that gives you an overview of how your content and how it impacts your audience.

 Either you have quite a history in managing social media ads for your clients or your own brand, or you just started learning about the process of creating ad campaigns, you probably know Facebook is the social media platform with the massive ads orientation.